Trafalgar Square: Other Trafalgar Squares

 A Trafalgar Square in Stepney is recorded in Lockie's Topography of London, published in 1810.

 Trafalgar Square in Scarborough, North Yorkshire gives its name to the Trafalgar Square End at the town's North Marine Road cricket ground.

 The square known as Chelsea Square, London SW3 was at one time known as Trafalgar Square and predated the one in Westminster.

 National Heroes Square in Bridgetown, Barbados, was named Trafalgar Square in 1813, before its better-known British namesake.
 It was renamed in 1999 to commemorate national heroes of Barbados.

-There is a life scale replica of the square in Bahria Town, Lahore, Pakistan where it is a tourist attraction and centre for local residents.
+There is a life scale replica of the square in Bahria Town, Lahore, Pakistan, which is a tourist attraction and centre for local residents.